AemieJ/postgres-db-scalability/README.md

 For relational databases, the typical approach is to **shard the database** and distribute it across multiple servers in a cluster.
 However, before sharding the database (which is a comparatively complex approach) there are methods with which you can scal database including indexing, partitioning, replication and sharding.

 I will be covering the in-depth of each in a separate blog.
 This repository deals with the implementation of each indexing, partitioning and sharding using postgres (and pgadmin4).

+Within the codebase replace the `OWNER to aemiej` with your username in postgres as `OWNER to <username>`.
+Within `indexing.js`, `partition.js`, and `sharding.js`, replace the pool settings based on your postgres settings.

 ```
 $ npm install